Love-Ry1/mustafar/Individual reflections/Mirco Ghadri/Week7.md

 #### 1. What do I want to learn or understand better?
-How to use google maps marker clustering to cluster large group of markers and make the map more readaböe
+How to use google maps marker clustering to cluster large group of markers and make the map more readable

 #### 2. How can I help someone else, or the entire team, to learn something new?
 We will be using the official google maps api for this project.
 So I can refer them to reading the api.